Have you ever wondered what a typical day looks like on the front line at Land’s End Airport? We’ve caught up with Charlie Watson …

 I spend most of my free time with family and friends.
 On the weekend I like to spend time with my family and go for lunch or go for walks in the woods or the beach and out on a Saturday evening for a few drinks with friends.

 Land’s End Airport is located near St Just, Penwith, 5 miles west of Penzance.
 The airport is light, spacious and relaxed; from ample parking to a warm welcome at check-in, you’ll never have experienced an airport like Land’s End before.
-Our Skybus aircraft operate all year-round, 6 days a week from Land’s End Airport, as well as our new service Island Helicopters.
+Our Skybus aircraft operate all year-round, 6 days a week from Land’s End Airport.
 Skybus also fly from Newquay Airport all year round and from Exeter Airport during March – October.

 Connect to Scilly here.